Anthology of the Self - Entry VII

 Concrete sprawls through blankets of mist, pillowy suspended droplets basking the means forward in snowy hues.
 Droplets putter down, staining the pavement with their corpses.
 It drinks their blood and grows darker.
 It coats you in its entrails of an unknowable cocktail of cloudborn chemicals.
 Cracks tickle the road like veins, war scars of the vehicles who have stood on its back.
 The road rests now, though tufts of emerald fuzz burst through, dominating odds and re-earning their rightful oxygen from being submerged in a prison of tar.

 Wrapped in leather, matted mud-coloured hair framing your vision, you stumble further into the unknown, the fog now thicker than milk.
 To inhale feels akin to drinking from this cruel landscape.
 It coats your throat, stifles your breath and leaves your skin uncomfortably amphibious, this unknowable cloud through which you travel.
 Almost home.
-You shiver, the crystalline blotches, the puddles in your boots, chomp your nerve-ends and sting them with granules of ice.
-You want to collapse, to dissolve as paper dropped in a pool, letting your ink spill out in an ominous blotch denoting your legacy.
+You shiver, the crystalline blotches on your coat, the puddles in your boots, frost chomps your nerve-ends and sting them with granules of ice.
+You want to collapse, to dissolve as paper dropped in a pool, letting your ink spill out in an ominous blotch of legacy.
 Yet you march.
 There’s something beautiful, somewhere beautiful just beyond the fog.

 With vision bound in chains, worldly cataracts leading the way, life seems to have tapered off.
 Life is absent.
 The warm lamps of carpeted rooms, the fireplaces glinting off kettles, the comfort in running the back of your fingers across the pages of a book and the closeness of walls and bodies rolled into one by the amniotic yoke of layered duvets.
 The grass does not speak, nor does the breeze that pierces your jacket, plays your pores as woodwinds and makes residence in your lungs.
 It swirls and bellows, giddy to play, running laps around your mechanical advance.
 A pouch of grass disperses beneath your shoe, grinning verdantly under a clomped dispersion.
 If only an ounce of life would show itself to me, you think, then my heart could be at ease.